yguenduez/nerd-neck/nerd-neck-report/src/report.md

 - Wires to connect the components by soldering
 - JST-PH crimp plugs and sockets (To not directly solder the battery to the MCU), [link](https://www.bastelgarage.ch/jst-ph-crimp-stecker-und-buchsen-2mm-set-40-stuck)

-which are all contained in a 3d printed housing.